iamhosseindhv/notistack/README.md

 Open an issue and your problem will be solved.

 ### Notes
-Material Design guidlines [suggests](https://material.io/design/components/snackbars.html#behavior) that only one snackbar should be displayed at a time.
+Material Design guidelines [suggests](https://material.io/design/components/snackbars.html#behavior) that only one snackbar should be displayed at a time.
 But I liked to stack them. 😂 So I made notistack.